Surf Coast Toy Library Child Safe Policy and Statement of Commitment

 We work to ensure all families, staff and volunteers know what to do and who to tell if they observe abuse or are a victim, and if they notice inappropriate behaviour.

-We all have a responsibility to report an allegation of abuse if we have a reasonable belief that an incident took place (see information about failure to disclose above).
+We all have a responsibility to report an allegation of abuse if we have a reasonable belief that an incident took place.